Practical Nursing is now open for admission to the fall 2017 intake.

-Students learn according to the provincial curriculum approved by the College of Licensed Practical Nurses of BC (CLPNBC).
+The Diploma in Practical Nursing at Northern Lights College follows the new provincial curriculum approved by the College of Licensed Practical Nurses of BC (CLPNBC) in 2011.
 The program is designed to provide learners with the knowledge, skills, judgments, and attitudes to perform to the full range of competencies as identified by CLPNBC.

 The curriculum provides a learning experience that is integrated, professional, collaborative, and culturally sensitive, with an aim to prepare graduates to care for individuals (and by extension, families of individuals) at multiple life stages and in a variety of practice settings.

-Consistent with the CLPNBC Baseline Competencies for Licensed Practical Nurses’ Professional Practice, the focus for beginner practice is “care of clients with less complex and more predictable outcomes.”
+Consistent with the CLPNBC Baseline Competencies for Licensed Practical Nurses’ Professional Practice (2014), the focus for beginner practice is “care of clients with less complex and more predictable outcomes.”
 Upon successful completion of the program, students will possess the competencies to successfully complete the Canadian Practical Nurse Registration Exam.

 Work with other inter-professional health care team members in a variety of settings, and play an increasing role in primary health care focusing on health promotion, illness and injury prevention, and health protection and restoration.

 Start: If you are interested in applying for the 2017 Fall Intake of Practical Nursing please inquire here.

 Submit secondary school and/or post-secondary transcripts indicating successful completion of Grade 12 (or equivalent), including:

 • Grade 12 English, or English 12 First Peoples, or Career and College Preparation ENGL050, or ENGL099 Foundational Writing with C+ or higher; or Grade 12 Technical Communications 12 with a B+ or higher.
 If English is your additional language, please see below for English-as-an-Additional-Language (or ESL) testing requirements.